pabloturati/CS344-Assignment2/README.md

  - **Rating Value** :: floating point number

 First line of the input file is expected to contain headers, therefore data reading starts from second line.
+Note that for smallest and largest file functionality to work, the file name must start with the prefix `movies_`

 ## Additional resources